kube-logging/logging-operator/docs/configuration/plugins/outputs/cloudwatch.md

 ### json_handler (string, optional) {#output config-json_handler}

 Name of the library to be used to handle JSON data.
-For now, supported libraries are json (default) and yajl
+For now, supported libraries are json (default) and yaml

 Default: -